theobald-software/theobald-software.github.io/content/_en/xtract-is/table.md

 old_url: /Xtract-IS-EN/default.aspx?pageid=table
 ---

-This chapter explains how to handle the Xtract IS Table data source component.
+This chapter explains how to handle the Xtract IS Table component.

-The component enables the user to extract mass data directly from SAP tables and views.
+The component enables mass data extraction directly from SAP tables and views. <br>
+Additionally, this component allows joining two or more SAP tables, a functionality previously only available in the *Xtract IS Table Join* component.

+*Attention*: The table join functionality as part of this table component can *not* be used with Xtract IS Enterprise license.

 The following source objects are supported by Xtract IS Table: